subamanis/mezura/README.md

 ## How To Run
-If you are using <b>Windows</b>, you can use the prebuilt executable directly, either by cloning the project to get the "executable" folder that contains the binary and the necessary "data" folder, or by downloading the folder provided with the latest <b>release</b>, in the Releases section of the repository's page.
+If you are using <b>Windows</b>, you can use the prebuilt executable directly, either by cloning the project to get the "executable" folder that contains the binary or by downloading the folder provided with the latest <b>release</b>, in the Releases section of the repository's page.

 You can also download and build the project yourself, either by downloading it as a .zip from GitHub or by running: <br>
 `git clone <repo_path>   &&   cd mezura   &&   cargo build --release`